• Skip to primary navigation

 Ingredient and Recipe Notes

-When you make this dog treats recipe, there are a few things to keep in mind.
+When you make this dog treats recipe, there are a few things to keep in mind:

 Can’t find oat flour at the store?
 Just put old-fashioned rolled oats in a food processor or blender and process until it has the consistency of flour.
+1 cup of oats makes about 3/4 cup of flour.

 You can use homemade pumpkin puree instead of canned.

-Other options instead of cookie cutters include a biscuit cutter or muffin tins.
+Another option is to use mini muffin tins.
 Yup, you can make little muffins out of this dough!

 Equipment Needed

 You probably have most of the kitchen items you need to make these homemade dog treats.
-You can use any regular silicone candy mold but a dog paw print mold gives these treats a fun look.
+You can use any regular silicone mold but dog paw print molds give these treats a fun look.

 How to Make Peanut Butter Pumpkin Dog Treats